quentin452/Minecraft-Clone/README.md

 - Fix can walk on the water when press space bar in continue
 - Fix texture of glowstonedust
 - Fix when left click with apple (eating) i got duplicate animation
+- Fix Tooltip aren't stocked because , when i drop and regive the tool into the inventory , he reset the tool durability
+- Fix when i click outside the inventory with a tool with durability 130/131 by example i got a second durability bar
-- Fix when try to add a precraft like stick + crafting table , only one of this craft is gived(the issue only appear when make an shift click)
+- Fix when try to add a precraft like stick + crafting table , only one of this craft is gived(the issue only appear when make an shift click) + when left clicking with an item into the crafted slot , the item disappear

 - Fix animation bug when change inventory slot

-**Other todo :**
+## Other todo :

 - Deduplicate some codes
 - Make sure when i click on the Middle Click in Creative mode then give the Block in The Inventory
 - Make sure to change all minecraft sounds/textures from minecraft to uncopyrighted things